-India guru's 'WhatApp killer' app mocked
+India guru's 'WhatsApp killer' app mocked

-Baba Ramdev: India guru's 'WhatApp killer' app mocked over flaws
+Baba Ramdev: India guru's 'WhatsApp killer' app mocked over flaws

 A chat app introduced by an Indian yoga guru and dubbed a "WhatsApp killer", has been removed from app stores amid a furore over security flaws.